epfml/disco/simulator/README.md

 ## Topologies

 We implemented four different network topologies:
-  - *centralized*: each client is connected to every other client
+  - *centralized*: each client is connected to every client
+  - *grid*: each client is connected to exactly five neighbours, itself included
-  - *ring*: each client is connected to exactly two neighbours
+  - *ring*: each client is connected to exactly three neighbours, itself included
-  - *grid*: each client is connected to exactly four neighbours
+  - *circular ladder*: each client is connected to exactly four neighbours, itself included
+  - *star*: each client is connected only to a central client
   - *disconnected*: this is an extreme case where there not a single link between any two clients.
 Thus nodes never communicate and need to converge by themselves
 The ring and grid topologies should be privileged since the number of links remains linear with the number of clients.
 To create a network of with `n_cores` clients interconnected according to a topology `topo`, you simply need to call `create_mixing_matrix(topology, n_cores)`.
 This function returns a weight matrix `W`, where W_{i, j} > 0 only if there is an edge between nodes i and j.
 In row i, all nonzero weights have the same value `β=1/d`, with d the degree of node i (i being a neighbour of itself).
 Indeed, we need rows to sum up to 1 to avoid making weights decay or grow exponentially with the communication.